BDO Global

+BDO (an acronym for Binder Dijker Otte) is an international professional services network of public accounting, tax, consulting and business advisory firms headquartered in Zaventem, Belgium.
+The network is coordinated by BDO Global Coordination B.V., a limited liability company incorporated in Belgium, while each BDO member firm is part of BDO International Limited, a UK company limited by guarantee.

+BDO is the fifth-largest accounting network in the world, with global income of its member firms totalling US$ 15 billion in 2024.
 Each BDO member firm is an independent legal entity in its own country.
-The network, founded in 1963 as Binder Seidman International Group by firms from Canada, Germany, the Netherlands, the UK and the US, is coordinated by BDO Global Coordination B.V., with an office in Zaventem, Belgium.
+The network was founded in 1963 as Binder Seidman International Group by firms from Canada, Germany, the Netherlands, the UK and the US.
 In 1973, the organisation adopted the name BDO, made up from the initials of the three founding firms: Binder (UK), Dijker (Netherlands) and Otte (Germany).

+Operations by country

 Australia

 Established in 1975, BDO Australia has offices in Brisbane, Cairns, Sunshine Coast, Sydney, Melbourne, Hobart, Adelaide, Perth and Darwin.
 It offers financial services and business advisory services.

-While starting as an association of independently owned accounting firms, BDO Australia has since undergone several significant merges that include:
+While starting as an association of independently owned accounting firms, BDO Australia has since undergone several significant mergers that include: